mustang-framework/mustang/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Aboozar Ghaffari via [aboozar.ghf@gmail.com](mailto:aboozar.ghf@gmail.com).
+If you discover a security vulnerability within Mustang, please send an e-mail to Aboozar Ghaffari via [aboozar.ghf@gmail.com](mailto:aboozar.ghf@gmail.com).
 All security vulnerabilities will be promptly addressed.
 ## Credits

 * [Laravel](https://laravel.com/)